Gulf International Bank UK Ltd Has $6.49 Million Holdings in Verisk Analytics, Inc. (NASDAQ:VRSK)

 Wall Street Analyst Weigh In

 Several equities analysts recently issued reports on the stock.
-BMO Capital Markets boosted their target price on shares of Verisk Analytics from $229.00 to $238.00 and gave the company a “market perform” rating in a report on Friday, August 4th.
-JPMorgan Chase & Co. lifted their price target on shares of Verisk Analytics from $225.00 to $260.00 in a research note on Thursday, August 3rd.
+Barclays boosted their target price on shares of Verisk Analytics from $250.00 to $275.00 and gave the company an “overweight” rating in a report on Thursday, August 3rd.
+Jefferies Financial Group lowered shares of Verisk Analytics from a “buy” rating to a “hold” rating in a report on Monday, October 16th.
+The Goldman Sachs Group lifted their price target on shares of Verisk Analytics from $215.00 to $240.00 and gave the company a “neutral” rating in a research note on Thursday, July 20th.
 StockNews.com assumed coverage on shares of Verisk Analytics in a research note on Thursday, October 5th.
 They issued a “hold” rating for the company.
-Jefferies Financial Group downgraded shares of Verisk Analytics from a “buy” rating to a “hold” rating in a research note on Monday, October 16th.
-Finally, Barclays lifted their price target on shares of Verisk Analytics from $250.00 to $275.00 and gave the company an “overweight” rating in a research note on Thursday, August 3rd.
+Finally, Truist Financial lifted their price target on shares of Verisk Analytics from $275.00 to $285.00 and gave the company a “buy” rating in a research note on Tuesday, October 17th.
 Seven equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
 According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $243.00.

 View Our Latest Research Report on VRSK